 Procedural Programming has its own problems but OOP isn't immune from these issues either, this is why in my opinion Procedural Programming can be better than OOP, simply because it reduces the amount of issues a language has.

 Functional Programming can be better than both Procedural Programming and OOP in my opinion simply because it controls very explicitly the complexity of your control flow graph.
-Your data flows through the CFG in a very linear fashion, this.
-It isn't perfect, it can be awkward or even impossible to model some imperative datastructures here, and even when there are escape hatches, they are awkward to use.
+Your data flows through the CFG in a very linear fashion.
+It isn't perfect, it can be awkward or even impossible to model some imperative datastructures here, and even when there are escape hatches, they are often awkward to use.

 I hope everyone was able to agree or disagree without too much frustration or anger and that this is somewhat easy to understand but I don't entirely think I've organised my thoughts very well.
-This is something I deeply think about and I'd be happy to continue the discussion somewhere else.

 Please check the resources section below, I think these authors have outlined these issues better than I have.